noirXnyx/noirXnyx.github.io/_pages/about.md

 ---

-Welcome!
+<span style='font-weight: bold; font-size: 1.15rem'>Welcome!

+<span style="font-size: 1.15rem; text-align: justify; display: block;">I created this website to showcase my projects, highlight my technical and analytical skills, and share my journey transitioning into the field of data analytics.
+This space reflects my passion for continuous learning, problem-solving, and working with data to drive meaningful insights.
+Whether you're a fellow data enthusiast, a potential collaborator, or a recruiter, I hope you find something here that resonates with you.

-I recently graduated from Western Governors University with a degree in Data Analytics.
-I’m excited to share my journey, showcase the projects I’ve been working on, and connect with others with similar interests.
-During my time at university, I worked on real-world problems through my coursework, which helped me build a strong foundation in technical and analytical skills.
+<span style="font-size: 1.15rem; text-align: justify; display: block;">I recently graduated from Western Governors University with a Bachelor of Science in Data Analytics.
+I’m excited to share the projects I’ve been working on, reflect on my learning journey, and connect with others who share similar interests.
+My coursework focused on solving real-world problems, allowing me to develop a strong foundation in data querying, cleaning, visualization, and storytelling using tools like SQL, Python, and Power BI.

-In addition to my degree in Data Analytics, I also hold a degree in Secondary Education with a focus on Chemistry.
-My teaching experience not only sharpened my subject knowledge but also strengthened my interpersonal and communication skills—both of which continue to serve me well in collaborative and professional settings.
+<span style="font-size: 1.15rem; text-align: justify; display: block;">In addition to my analytics degree, I also hold a degree in Secondary Education with a focus on Chemistry.
+My years of teaching helped me refine not only my subject-matter expertise but also my interpersonal and communication skills.
+These continue to support my success in collaborative environments and cross-functional teams.

-Before I began teaching, I worked in the corporate world, where I gained valuable insight into how dynamic and fast-paced the business environment can be.
-Later, I moved to Vietnam, where I applied my teaching license in an international setting.
-It was a fulfilling and memorable experience, and I’m grateful for the incredible people I met along the way.
+<span style="font-size: 1.15rem; text-align: justify; display: block;">Prior to teaching, I worked in the corporate sector, where I gained firsthand experience with the pace and structure of business operations.
+I later moved to Vietnam to teach in an international setting.
+This was a deeply fulfilling chapter that enriched my worldview and reinforced my adaptability.

-During the COVID-19 pandemic, I relocated to the United States.
-The move gave me time to reflect on my goals and reignited my passion for data and technology.
-I felt a strong pull to pursue a long-held dream, and that motivation led me to earn a Bachelor of Science in Data Analytics.
+<span style="font-size: 1.15rem; text-align: justify; display: block;">During the COVID-19 pandemic, I relocated to the United States.
+This transition gave me time to reflect and ultimately led me to pursue my long-standing interest in data and technology.
+That decision reignited my passion and motivated me to complete my degree in Data Analytics.
 Now, I’m excited to take the next step in my professional journey.

-I’m always eager to explore new ideas and broaden my skill set, so I hope you’ll check back here for updates on any projects I’ve got in the works.
-If you’d like to connect, feel free to reach out—I’d love to hear from you!
+<span style="font-size: 1.15rem; text-align: justify; display: block;">I’m always open to learning and exploring new ideas.
+Feel free to check back for updates on my latest projects.
+If you'd like to connect, don't hesitate to reach out — I’d love to hear from you!